University Policies and Regulations

 This procedure should not be construed to limit any right that you may have to take legal action to resolve your complaint.

-California State University does not discriminate on the basis of age, genetic information, marital status, medical condition, nationality, race or ethnicity (including color, caste and ancestry), religion (or religious creed), and veteran or military status – as these terms are defined in the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) in its programs and activities, including admission and access.
+The California State University does not discriminate on the basis of age, genetic information, marital status, medical condition, nationality, race or ethnicity (including color, caste and ancestry), religion (or religious creed), and veteran or military status – as these terms are defined in the Interim CSU Nondiscrimination Policy in its programs and activities, including admission and access.
 Federal and state laws, including Title VI of the Civil Rights Act of 1964 and the California Equity in Higher Education Act, prohibit such discrimination.
-Claudia Catota, Assistant to the President for Equity, Inclusion, and Compliance has been designated to coordinate the efforts of California State University, Bakersfield to comply with all applicable federal and state laws prohibiting discrimination on these bases.
+Melissa Carleton, Interim Title IX Coordinator & DHR Administrator, has been designated to coordinate the efforts of California State University, Bakersfield to comply with all applicable federal and state laws prohibiting discrimination on these bases.
 Inquiries concerning compliance may be presented to this person at California State University, Bakersfield.
-Inquiries concerning compliance may be presented to this person at (661) 654-2137(voice) or write to:
+Inquiries concerning compliance may be presented to this person at (661) 654-2713(voice) or write to:

 Office of the President